mayowa-id/inventory-management-system/README.md

 5. Start the backend server  - npm run dev - in terminal

 # Frontend Setup
-1. In a separate terminal now, cd into the frontend folder
+1. In a separate terminal , cd into the frontend folder
 2. Install dependencies - npm install - in terminal
 3. Start the frontend - npm run dev - in terminal
 4. Open your browser and visit the link you see in terminal